gup4win/wingup/curl/docs/SSL-PROBLEMS.md

   Note that these weak ciphers are identified as flawed.
 For example, this includes symmetric ciphers with less than 128 bit keys and RC4.

-  WinSSL in Windows XP is not able to connect to servers that no longer support the legacy handshakes and algorithms used by those versions, so we advice against building curl to use WinSSL on really old Windows versions.
+  Schannel in Windows XP is not able to connect to servers that no longer support the legacy handshakes and algorithms used by those versions, so we advice against building curl to use Schannel on really old Windows versions.

   References: